 But there's another kind of fat called visceral fat.
 It sits inside your body, surrounding your organs and infiltrating them.
 In women you see visceral fat as a pear or apple shaped body.
 In men people call it a beer belly.
 This is the type of fat that causes heart attacks and cancer.

 So here's the problem.
 If you have the harmless subcutaneous fat removed, those fat cells are gone forever.
 THEN if you gain weight that fat has to go somewhere.
 It can go to places you never had subcutaneous (harmless) fat before - OR - it could add to your visceral / bad fat (and harm your health).

-So - if I haven't scared you off - click the links below to learn more about the different kinds of body contouring available, what areas they treat, and how much they cost.
+So - if I haven't scared you off - click the links below to learn more about the different kinds of body contouring available, the areas they treat, and how much each costs.